'Biography' to be produced in due course

 Douglas was born on April 16 1954, Great Malvern, Worcestershire.
 He lives in rural Norfolk with his wife, Hilary.
 Their son is Benjamin Weiland.

-Douglas Weiland’s output comprises:
+Douglas Weiland’s output thus far comprises:

 Douglas Gordon Weiland is published in London by Fountayne Editions under their General Editor, Roy Mowatt.

 Douglas's first substantial achievements were in the form of three major chamber works (Voice Quintet, First Quartet, Piano Quintet) written for the ensemble of which he was a founder member, William Hennessy’s Australian Quartet (ASQ) together with Keith Crellin (va) and Janis Laurs (vc); these works were composed between 1985 – 88.
-The Voice Quintet was premièred at the 1986 Adelaide International Festival, with the composer’s wife, Hilary Weiland, mezzo; the First Quartet the ASQ toured to countless première concert halls around the world; the Piano Quintet was performed and recorded by the Australian Quartet, with the great English pianist Marie-Noëlle Kendall to whom the work is dedicated, during the years following Douglas’s departure from the ensemble.
+The celebrated Voice Quintet that features a T.S.Eliot text, was premièred at the 1986 Adelaide International Festival, with the composer’s wife, Hilary Weiland, mezzo; the First Quartet the ASQ toured to countless première concert halls around the world; the Piano Quintet was performed and recorded by the Australian Quartet, with the great English pianist Marie-Noëlle Kendall to whom the work is dedicated, during the years following Douglas’s departure from the ensemble.

 Weiland’s music has benefited from the extraordinary champion of it, that is William Hennessy.
 Much that has been accomplished over the past three and a half decades, both in artistic terms and those pertaining to the confronting of societal, cultural prejudices, has been due in some degree or other to the advocacy and inspiration generated from this man.